lucidrains/isab-pytorch/README.md

 Or you can not set the number of induced points, where you can pass in the induced points yourself (some global memory that propagates down the transformer, as an example)

+In recent literature, say Perceiver from Deepmind, it is simply named latents.
+We will simply call them latents, as "induced points" is a mouthful.

 ```python
 import torch
 from isab_pytorch import ISAB